Skip to content

 Agreement

 If the parties resolve their dispute, this will be documented in a formal record of agreement.
-The record of agreement will contain the actions agreed to by the parties, together with the dates by which those actions must be performed.
-Each of the parties will be provided with a copy at the conclusion of the conciliation conference.
+The record of agreement will contain the actions and timelines agreed to by the parties.
+Each of the parties will be provided with a copy at the conclusion of the conciliation.

 It is the responsibility of the parties to honour the terms of the record of agreement.